Bringing up the boys, the right way

 Rather than just one workshop, the vision is to develop structured, age-appropriate modules that can be integrated into school calendars over time.
 By working directly with educational institutions, they hope to normalise conversations around emotional literacy, consent, peer pressure and healthy masculinity within classrooms.

 “We’re raising boys in a world full of grey areas, but we still teach them in black and white.
-Gentle Boys Club creates a space where boys can safely experience ambiguity, discomfort and choice, because that’s where real emotional intelligence is built,” says Sanaa, founder of Little Big Festival.
+Gentle Boys Club creates a space where boys can safely experience ambiguity, discomfort and choice, because that’s where real emotional intelligence is built,” Sanaa A'esha, founder of Little Big Festival

-According to them, the idea is to make these discussions a regular part of growing up, not a reactive intervention, but a preventive framework embedded within the school ecosystem.
+According to the team, the idea is to make these discussions a regular part of growing up, not a reactive intervention, but a preventive framework embedded within the school ecosystem.

 Following the success of the Kochi pilot, the Gentle Boys Club plans to conduct more workshops across Kerala and, in time, beyond.